Foso/Jetpack-Compose-Playground/docs/cookbook/how_to_use_an_android_view_in_compose.md

 ```
 **AndroidView()** is a Composable that can be used to add Android Views inside of a @Composable function.

-**viewBlock** expects a function that gets an Android Context and will return a class that extends an Android View.
+**factory** expects a function that gets an Android Context and will return a class that extends an Android View.
 This constructor function will only be executed at initial rendering and when a parent composable triggers a new execution.
 You can use the value of a state in here, but it will not observe any changes.

 **modifier** can be used to apply modifiers to the layout that will host the created View